Blastomyces dermatitidis: Morphology and phylogeny

 Blastomyces dermatitidis is the causal agent of blastomycosis, a potentially very serious disease that typically begins with a characteristically subtle pneumonia-like infection that may progress, after 1–6 months, to a disseminated phase that causes lesions to form in capillary beds throughout the body, most notably the skin, internal organs, central nervous system and bone marrow.
 The sexual form of this fungus was formerly known as Ajellomyces dermatitidis.

 In 2013, a second species was described in the genus Blastomyces, B. gilchristii, which subsumes certain strains previously assigned to B. dermatitidis.
 Three more species have been described: Blastomyces emzantsi, Blastomyces parvus and Blastomyces percursus.

-Despite widespread use, the genus Blastomyces is currently invalid under the International Code of Botanical Nomenclature.
-This is because under Article 53.1 of the Code, a taxon name is illegitimate if it "is spelled exactly like a name based on a different type that was previously and validly published for a taxon at the same rank", and the name Blastomyces had previously been published for the fungus now known as Chrysosporium.

 Along with two other important human-pathogenic fungi, Histoplasma capsulatum, Paracoccidioides brasiliensis and Polytolypa hystricis, species of Blastomyces belong to the family Ajellomycetaceae.
 The three principal pathogens in this family are all grouped physiologically as "dimorphic fungi": fungi that switch from a mold-like (filamentous) growth form in the natural habitat to a yeast-like growth form in the warm-blooded animal host.
 Blastomyces dermatitidis itself is a sexual organism, occurring in nature as both a + mating type and a − mating type.
 This is epidemiologically important for two reasons: firstly, it implies that the organism will be genetically variable, potentially leading to variations in disease severity, treatment response and habitat preference; secondly, it implies that a suitable, stable habitat must exist for the complex process of sexual reproduction to take place.
 This habitat is as yet unknown.
 In its asexual form, the fungus grows as a typical colonial microfungus, comparable to Penicillium or Rhizopus mold forms commonly seen on mouldy bread.